Free Estate Planning Forms

 A Guardian for Your Children

-If you have a minor child and do not have a Will, move it to the top of your to do list.
+If you have a minor child and do not have a will, move it to the top of your to do list.
 The starting point is to decide whom you think is suitable to be the primary caretaker for your children.
 Once you choose a guardian, you need to discuss it with that person and make absolutely sure he or she is willing to assume that kind of responsibility and expense.
+See guardianship.

 Choosing a Trustee

-Usually it is recommended that the same person who is the child's guardian or caretaker be named the Trustee of any Trust for the child's expenses.
-This is generally the most practical arrangement since the child's guardian will be making regular expenditures to provide a home for the child and pay for medical and educational expenses.
+Usually it is recommended that the same person who is the child's guardian or caretaker be named the trustee of any trust for the child.
+This is generally the most practical arrangement since the child's guardian will be making regular expenditures to provide a home for the child and pay medical and educational expenses.
+Nevertheless, if the person you choose as guardian is not good with money, you can appoint a different individual or institution as trustee.